radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 25. If your company requires API calls to be made through a Web Proxy Server, add a property named “proxy” with a value that points to the proxy server and port (e.g. rli.vip.proxy.com:9090).
 If SSL is required, add a property named “proxyssl” with a value of true.

->**Note - If SSL is used, ensure RadiantOne trusts the public certificate for the proxy server.
-To manually trust the certificate, import it the RadiantOne Client Certificate Truststore from the Main Control Panel > Settings > Security > Client Certificate Truststore.**
+>[!note] If SSL is used, ensure RadiantOne trusts the public certificate for the proxy server.
+To manually trust the certificate, import it the RadiantOne Client Certificate Truststore from the Main Control Panel > Settings > Security > Client Certificate Truststore.

 26. Click **OK**.